zlcoburn/k2-improvements/README.md

 The unified installer will understand inter option dependencies and ensure they are met.

-For now, there are two default installations:
+For now, there are two default installations:   **Note either option will take some time and seem to hang at times.
+Be patient as it is moving lots of files and creating venvs for klipper and moonraker full installs

-* `gimme-the-jamin.sh` - Used to install carto **NOTE MUST HAVE CARTO FLASHED AND PLUGGED IN AND READY TO GO by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/SETUP.md)**
+* Option 1: `gimme-the-jamin.sh` - Used to install carto **NOTE MUST HAVE CARTO FLASHED AND PLUGGED IN AND READY TO GO by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/firmware/README.md)

     To run use the terminal command `sh /mnt/UDISK/root/k2-improvements/gimme-the-jamin.sh`

+    After install you will need to calibrate the carto by following instructions [here](https://github.com/jamincollins/k2-improvements/blob/main/features/cartographer/SETUP.md)**

-* `no-carto.sh` - Use this if you aren't going to use a carto, or don't have your carto yet.
+* Option 2: `no-carto.sh` - Use this if you aren't going to use a carto, or don't have your carto yet.

     To run use the terminal command `sh /mnt/UDISK/root/k2-improvements/no-carto.sh`

 They both install the same set of features (those that I use).
 The only difference is whether or not the cartographer bits are installed.
 If you start with no-carto.sh and later get a carto, you can then run the gimme-the-jamin.sh script and it will install all of the necessary carto items appropriately.